weberlab-hhu/reproducbility-collection/installation_intro/installation_intro.md

 Create a virtual environment `virtualenv <environment_name>`.
 This will create the directory `<environment_name>`.
-Classically, you do this from your project folder `virtualenv venv`.
+Classically, you do this from your project folder / in the parental directory of your git repository, or in the case of ARCs I believe it goes under 'workflows' and then name the environment 'venv' via running `virtualenv venv`.

-Activate or 'turn on' a virtual environment: `source <enrironment_name>`
+Activate or 'turn on' a virtual environment: `source <enrironment_name>` (or `source <path/to/environment_name>` if you're now in a different directory)

 Installation in the active environment works the same as always for python e.g. `pip install numpy`.